 Points of Mention

 This watch is sold with its original Tudor Box & Paperwork.
-The watch comes paired with its original stainless steel Tudor signed bracelet with its Tudor signed clasp, all links included.
-The watch is from July 2021 and is sold in worn condition, but overall very fair condition as you can see, a full case & bracelet refurb can be provided at an additional cost.
+The watch comes paired with its original 22mm Tudor NATO fabric strap with a signed buckle.
+The watch is from February 2019 and is sold in Unworn condition with stickers as you can see.
 The watch comes with our 12-Months Warranty.

-Here we have a 2021 Tudor Black Bay GMT on Bracelet 79830RB, introduced in Baselworld 2018 to much fanfare.
-Featuring all the attributes of their dive watches with the addition of a GMT function, making it a perfect companion for the travelling explorer.
-A slim 41mm stainless steel case is polished and satin-finished, bidirectional bezel with 24 hours applied markers, plus a large screw-down crown that makes adjustment a breeze and provides 200m water resistance.
-Domed sapphire crystal protects a matt black dial with large lumed hour pips and markers, snowflake hands are complimented with an arrow GMT hand with a red stem and white head, for excellent visibility.
-Inside we have the automatic Tudor MT5652, in-house COSC Certified 28 jewels, 28,800 beats per hour which incorporate the jumping hour functionality of the GMT with the ability to adjust in 1-hour increments in both directions.
-The watch comes fitted on its original Tudor 22mm stainless steel bracelet with a folding clasp and the watch also comes with its original Tudor presentation box and papers.
+Introduced in Baselworld 2018 to much fanfare, featuring all the attributes of their dive watches with the addition of a GMT function, making it a perfect companion for the travelling explorer.
+Here we have an Unworn 2019 Tudor Black Bay GMT on Strap 79830RB with a slim 41mm stainless steel case that is polished and satin-finished, bidirectional bezel with 24 hours applied markers.
+A large screw-down crown makes adjustment a breeze and provides 200m water resistance.
+Domed sapphire crystal protects a matt black dial with large lumed hour pips and markers.
+Snowflake hands are complimented with an arrow GMT hand with a red stem and white head, for excellent visibility.
+Inside we have the Automatic Tudor MT5652, in-house COSC Certified 28 jewels, 28,800 beats per hour.
+Incorporates the jumping hour functionality of the GMT with the ability to adjust in 1-hour increments in both directions.
+The watch comes fitted on its original 22mm Tudor NATO fabric strap with a signed buckle and the watch also comes with its original Tudor presentation box and papers.

 The Tudor Black Bay GMT has to be up there with one of our most sold watches, they never hang around long and you can all see why, design-wise Tudor nailed it and I suspect when they release this in the BB58 case it'll break the watch world.
 Until then, continue picking these up for a great price and get yourself a ton of watch on the wrist!